chibisnorlax/acnhfaq/index.md

 | Pluck Blossoms and Craft a Flower Crown | 300              | <!-- Wuffs confirm -->
 <!-- I believe this is the complete list, confirmed w/ Sari and from https://wuffs.org/acnh/bcsv_150/html/EventFlagsLifeSupportDailyParam.html -->

-If you talk to Tom Nook after completing one Nature Day activity, he will send the hedge diy recipe to your Nook phone.
+If you talk to Tom Nook after completing one Nature Day activity, he will send the hedge DIY recipe to your Nook phone.

 ### May Day
 From May 1st until May 7th, you will be able to go on the May Day tour after talking to Tom Nook.
 To participate in the tour, go to the airport and talk to Orville, select you want to fly and use the May Day ticket given to you by Tom Nook.
 Wilbur will bring you to an island with a hedge maze.
 When you complete the maze, you can talk to Rover to get the Rover’s briefcase item.
 You can also get up to nine Bell Vouchers (worth 3,000 bells each), if you solve the maze completely.
 Rover’s briefcase and the Bell Vouchers will be mailed to you after you leave the island.
 Note, you can only do the tour once per character.